Thairo Estrada Player Props: Giants vs. Rays

-On Monday, Thairo Estrada (.302 slugging percentage in past 10 games, with no home runs) and the San Francisco Giants play the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
-First pitch is at 9:45 PM ET.
+Thairo Estrada -- with a slugging percentage of .349 in his past 10 games (including no homers) -- will be in action for the San Francisco Giants against the Tampa Bay Rays, with Zack Littell on the hill, on August 15 at 9:45 PM ET.

-He strung together three hits (going 3-for-5 with a double) in his most recent game against the Rangers.
+In his most recent appearance, he had two hits (going 2-for-4 with a double and two RBI) against the Rays.

 Thairo Estrada Game Info & Props vs. the Rays